Get serious about your approach to Botrytis management

 Effective LBAM control is an integral part of any Botrytis management program.
-When getting serious about your approach to Botrytis management and LBAM control, one of the most important factors to consider is your approach’s effect on beneficials - you want it to be as soft as possible.
+When getting serious about your approach to Botrytis management and LBAM control, one of the most important factors to consider is how your approach effects beneficial insects - you want it to be as soft as possible.

 There are several species of beneficial insects that are of interest to grape growers in terms of managing some key pests in vineyards.

-Mallada signatus is one of the most common Green Lacewings which are active in grapevines from late spring to autumn.
-Green Lacewings will attack and eat almost any small insects or eggs, the juveniles prey on aphids, mites, scales, mealybugs, small caterpillars and moth eggs.
+Green Lacewings which are active in grapevines from late spring to autumn will attack and eat almost any small insects or eggs.
+The juveniles prey on aphids, mites, scales, mealybugs, small caterpillars and moth eggs.

-Trichogramma carverae or Trichogramma wasp are minute wasps which lay their eggs into the eggs of various lepidoptera pests.
-The favoured host eggs of Trichogramma in grapevines are those of LBAM and Heliothis (Helicoverpa armigera and H. punctigera).
+Trichogramma wasps lay their eggs into the eggs of various lepidoptera pests.
+The favoured host eggs of Trichogramma in grapevines are those of LBAM and Heliothis.

-Stethorus sp. are mite-eating ladybirds that prey on Two-Spotted Mites and European Red Mites.
+There are many predatory ladybirds, some feed on aphids, small caterpillars and moth eggs, while others prey on Two-Spotted Mites and European Red Mites.
 Both the larvae and adult beetles feed on all stages of mites and their eggs.

-By controlling LBAM, you can eliminate potential problems of Botrytis.
+By controlling LBAM, you can eliminate potential problems with botrytis.
 Botrytis infection in grape bunches is often assisted by the presence of LBAM which damages the berries while feeding, providing an ideal entry site for the fungus.
-The LBAM webbing within bunches acts as a net to catch debris, including discarded flower caps, which can become a source of Botrytis inoculum as the bunch develops and the berries ripen.
+The LBAM webbing within bunches acts as a net to catch debris, including discarded flower caps, which can become a source of botrytis inoculum as the bunch develops and the berries ripen.

-SWITCH can be applied up to E-L 29 (berries peppercorn size) and PROCLAIM up to E-L 31 (pre-bunch closure).
+SWITCH® can be applied up to E-L 29 (berries peppercorn size) and PROCLAIM OPTI up to E-L 31 (pre-bunch closure).
 Please note that it is important to refer to the Australian Wine Research Institute “Dog Book” and individual winery controls for further details.